jep7453/checkers-app/docs/DesignDoc.md

 >- PostSignOutRoute: It post the dign out page to the player after the player signs out.
 >- PostSubmitTurnRoute: Utilizing this action, it submits the user's turns.
 >- PostValidateMoveRoute: It submits a single move made by the player to the server to check if that action is valid or not.
+> -GetSpectatorGameRoute: Finds game that a user would like to spectate and renders the game view for the spectator
+> -GetSpectatorStopWatchingRoute: tells the game the player has stopped spectating and redirects to the homepage
+>
 >The server responsible for handling the POST and GET routes is the Jetty WebServer in the WebServer Class.
->

 >>
  > **How a turn works**
  > ![Performing a move](ui_move.png)